rodmcnew/solo-web-monitor/README.md

 # Demo
 **[Click here to try the online demo](https://solo-web-monitor.herokuapp.com/demo/reset-database-and-redirect-home)**.
 Give the demo 60 seconds to first load.
-It is hosted on a free instance that wakes up slowly.
+It is on a free Heroku intance that takes time to wake up.

 # What